Ghabki/Download-folder-urejevalnik/README.md

 ### Notes
+  - prop not working on other windows language other than english
   - If there are files with same name, it will not move the items(will trow an exception)
   - It's possible that you have the default download folder somewere else (in this case, the script wont work)
   - I haven't tested this script on other computers... (it might not work right)